Experiencing a dental emergency during the holidays in Calgary? Learn when to see an emergency dentist and how to protect your family’s smile.

 How to Reduce the Risk of Holiday Dental Emergencies

-• Scheduling a dental check-up before the holidays
+• Schedule a check-up before holidays

-• Limiting sticky and hard treats
+• Limit sticky and hard foods

-• Wearing mouthguards during sports
+• Wear mouthguards during sports

-• Maintaining regular brushing and flossing
+• Maintain brushing and flossing

-• Addressing small dental issues early
+• Address issues early

 Frequently Asked Questions (FAQ)

-Is tooth pain always a dental emergency?
+Is tooth pain always an emergency?

 What should I do if my child knocks out a tooth?